Nuncie Sacco, member of 1949 Hammonton Little League World Series champs and a Mainland coach, AD, dies

 John Sacco says his father invariably would run into someone he knew or even just wind up in a conversation with people he encountered as he went about his day.
 A quick errand could be held up by a 15-minute conversation with a friend, a casual acquaintance or even a stranger.

 "He had a lot of friends.
 My dad was a very gregarious guy.
-He loved to talk," said John Sacco, 61, and recently retired from the state Department of Environmental Protection.
+He loved to talk," said John Sacco, who is 61 and recently retired from the state Department of Environmental Protection.
 "It was just amazing how many people knew knew him."

 One of his best friends was Jim Schafer, who taught history at Mainland and later was director of the guidance department.